Open Now

 Need a Plumbing Service?

-If you encounter clogs in your shower drains, you can do these simple DIY techniques to remove the blockages.
+If you encounter clogs in your shower drains, you can use these simple DIY techniques to remove the blockages.

 You can easily access these and remove them by hand for visible blockages, like a clump of hair.
 Remember to put on your rubber gloves and extract the clog from the shower drain’s surface.